 THE MARTIANS ARE BACK!
 WOKING CELEBRATES HG WELLS

 It’s the 150th anniversary of the birth of HG Wells this year – and the 70th anniversary of his death as well.
 He may have lived for only a short time in Woking, but he put the town well and truly on the map by beginning his world-famous sci-fi novel The War of the Worlds on Horsell common, the place where his Martian invasion force lands.
 Wells lived in a small semi-detached villa in Maybury Road facing the railway line, “where all night long the goods trains shunted and bumped and clattered without serious effect upon our healthy slumbers”.
 He had a good word to say for the nearby Basingstoke canal … “Close at hand in those days was a pretty and rarely used canal amidst pine woods, a weedy canal, beset with loosestrife, spiraea, forget-me-nots, and yellow water lilies, upon which one could be happy for hours in a hired canoe”.
 But The War of The Worlds is why we remember Wells in Woking.
-Over the next few months there is packed calendar of events commemorating the man and his book, and culminating in the unveiling of a statue of Wells in the town.
-The HG Wells Society is staging a three-day international conference on the great man in Woking in July, and you can find a guide to all the upcoming events, including walks, talks, exhibitions and performances here.
-The Lightbox has kicked off the celebrations with its own exhibition – and Woking Writers Circle member Greg Freeman went along to take a look at it.
+During 2016 there hasbeen a packed calendar of events commemorating the man and his book, and culminating in the unveiling of a statue of Wells at the Lightbox, pictured right, in September.
+The Lightbox kicked off the celebrations with its own exhibition – and Woking Writers Circle member Greg Freeman went along to take a look at it.

 Woking Writers Circle aims to encourage and support local writers.
 Poetry, fiction and non-fiction, all welcome.
 Meetings are on the third Thursday of each month, where we read current work; receive informal, constructive criticism from other members; and share ideas and news of competition and publishing opportunities – and members’ successes as well.